VocabHunter/vocabhunter.github.io/_posts/2016-11-13-JavaFX-Dependency-Injection.md

 }
 ```

 When the `show()` method is called, the FXML is loaded using an `FXMLLoader`.  `FXMLLoader` is a standard class that ships as part of JavaFX.
-The key “trick” here is to obtain the `FXMLLoader` via Dependency Injection:
+The key "trick" here is to obtain the `FXMLLoader` via Dependency Injection:

 ```java
 private final Provider<FXMLLoader> loaderProvider;